-Policy for Providing Free Meals for School Divisions Participating in the Community Eligibility Provision for all Schools in the Division (Division wide) 2021-22
+Policy for Providing Free Meals for School Divisions Participating in the Community Eligibility Provision (CEP) for all Schools in the Division

 Lynchburg City Schools today announced its policy for providing free meals to all children served under the National School Lunch and School Breakfast Programs.
-Each school and/or central school nutrition office has a copy of the policy, which may be reviewed by any interested party.
+The central school nutrition office has a copy of the policy, which may be reviewed by any interested party.

 Any questions can be directed to: